 As Editorial Director for Illustrated Books at Ebury Publishing, Sarah Lavelle has the enviable job of overseeing photoshoots for all Yotam Ottolenghi's cookery books.
-In an exclusive article for The Happy Foodie, she shares her experience of the photoshoot for Plenty More, Yotam's fourth (and much anticipated) cookbook, which is out in September.
+In an exclusive article for The Happy Foodie, she shares her experience of the photoshoot for Plenty More, Yotam's fourth cookbook.
 Read on, to savour the experience of life on Ottolenghi's cookbook team, and feast your eyes on Sarah's exclusive photos from the shoot.
 Be warned though, ferocious mouth watering and stomach rumbling will result if you attempt to read this when hungry.

 "When I tell people I go to food photoshoots as part of my job, they more often than not say, ‘But you can’t eat anything, can you?
 It’s all been messed around with.’
 When I tell people I go to Ottolenghi photoshoots, the usual response is: “Wowwww.”